 Project Description: The funds will be used to upgrade the existing system to electronic citations and develop an electronic format to send traffic crash data to the Hawaii Department of Transportation Traffic Branch.
-Funds will also be used to attend the monthly TRCC meetings on Oahu and send one representative to the 36th International Forum on Traffic Records in New Orleans.
+Funds will also be used to attend the monthly TRCC meetings on Oahu and send one representative to the 37th International Forum on Traffic Records.
 Grant funds may be used for related training and equipment purchases if approved by the Highway Safety Office.
-Project Costs: \$55,800

-Project Title: Judiciary Citation Software
+8 Project Title: Judiciary Citation Software